okTurtles/group-income/README.md

 ## About

-[Group Income](https://groupincome.org/) is a fair income sharing mechanism that allows groups to provide their members a minimum income.
+[Group Income](https://groupincome.org/) is voluntary, decentralized, end-to-end encrypted [basic income](https://search.brave.com/search?q=basic+income) for you and your friends..

 ## Getting Started